 Central Queensland is an important agricultural production region, contributing significantly to the state’s $19 billion agricultural industry.
 It experiences significantly warm and dry weather, similar to that of Northern Australia, with the impacts of climate change presenting further complexities.

-The Central Queensland Smart Cropping Centre will be a flagship innovation facility.
-It will focus on the unique climate of the region.
-The centre will bring together research, development, and extension (RD&E) in areas like farming systems, agronomy, crop innovation and plant protection.
+The Central Queensland Smart Cropping Centre (CQSCC) is a flagship innovation facility that focuses on the unique climate of the region.
+The centre brings together research, development, and extension (RD&E) in areas like farming systems, agronomy, crop innovation and plant protection.

 Enhanced by the latest innovations in AgTech and data sciences, the centre will deliver world-class research for Queensland's cropping sector.

 Queensland Smart Farms is a network of farms and industry learning centres dedicated to advancing Australia’s agriculture and food industries through AgTech innovation.

 This network provides test beds for new farming and supply chain practices and technologies to drive and support industry adoption.

 Combining world-leading research, development and extension programs with state-of-the-art facilities and established industry networks, Queensland Smart Farms are designed to work in a range of climates, soils, production systems and supply chains.

 The Central Queensland Smart Cropping Centre, a Queensland Smart Farm, is a flagship innovation facility located in Emerald, based on 863 hectares of research and commercial farming operations.